yeshua453/website/docs/controls/snackbar.md

 The amount of padding to apply to the snack bar's content and optional action.

+The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.

 ### `shape`

 The shape of the snack bar's.

-See [`FloatingActionButton.shape`](/docs/controls/floatingactionbutton#shape) for possible values.
+The value is an instance of [`OutlinedBorder`](/docs/reference/types/outlinedborder) class.

 ### `show_close_icon`